 The financial statements are prepared in accordance with Australian Accounting Standards - Simplified Disclosures (SDS) and other mandatory professional reporting requirements and satisfy the requirements of the Australian Charities and Not-for-Profits Commission Act 2012.

-Signed at Canberra this 2nd day of November 2023 in accordance with a resolution of the Board.
+Signed in accordance with a resolution of the Board.